Program Dates and Costs

 Please note: A non-refundable $500 deposit is required upon a student's acceptance of admission into the program.
 The deposit is to hold the student's seat in the program, and the amount will be applied towards payment of the total bill for the program.
 If the student later decides they will not attend the program, the $500 deposit is not refundable.

-As a student in the Musical Theatre program, you will:
+As a student in the Acting Studio program you will:

-- Develop skills necessary for effective auditioning and interviewing for college musical theater programs including self-tape best practices.
+- Develop skills necessary for effective auditioning and interviewing for college theater programs.

-Musical Theatre Studio classes meet on the following schedule for 5 weeks (EST):
+Acting Studio classes meet online the following schedule for 5 weeks: